 Write Your Secrets: What James Pennebaker Discovered About Expressive Writing

 Confession does wonders for the body.
-For thousands of years, humans have incorporated the practice into religious rituals, therapy groups, secret diaries and more – even sharing their innermost thoughts with strangers.
+For thousands of years, humans have incorporated the practice into religious rituals, therapy groups, secret diaries, and more – even sharing their innermost thoughts with strangers.

 Social psychologist James Pennebaker was studying the body’s physiological response to stress when he stumbled on a confession-related phenomenon that sparked decades of groundbreaking research: the polygraph confession effect.